shaansuraj/shaansuraj/README.md

 - **Completed 4 internships** across diverse tech stacks
 - Contributed to projects supporting **thousands of users**
 - **Mentored** 30+ developers in open-source contributions and hackathons
 - Achieved top 10 rankings in **national-level hackathons** multiple times
+- Youngest member to reach Fidelity International's Internal GC BuildIT Hackathon finals.

 Check out my major internship experiences and skill set below to see where I can add value to your team or project.